West Virginia Penitentiary: Founding

 In 1863, West Virginia seceded from Virginia at the height of the American Civil War.
 Consequently, the new state had a shortage of various public institutions, including prisons.
 From 1863 to 1866, Governor Arthur I. Boreman lobbied the West Virginia Legislature for a state penitentiary but was repeatedly denied.
-The Legislature at first directed him to send the prisoners to other institutions out of the state, and then they directed him to use existing county jails, which turned out to be inadequate.
-After nine inmates escaped in 1865, the local press took up the cause, and the Legislature took action.
-On February 7, 1866, the state legislature approved the purchase of land in Moundsville for the purpose of constructing a state prison.
-Ten acres were purchased just outside the then city limits of Moundsville for $3000.
-Moundsville proved an attractive site, as it is approximately twelve miles south of Wheeling, West Virginia, which at that time was the state capital.
+The Legislature at first directed him to send the prisoners to other institutions out of the state, and then they directed him to use existing county jails, both options turned out to be inadequate.
+After nine inmates escaped in 1865, the local press took up the cause and the Legislature took action.
+On February 7, 1866, the state Legislature approved the purchase of land in Moundsville for the purpose of constructing a state prison.
+Ten acres were purchased just outside the then city limits of Moundsville for $3,000.
+Moundsville proved an attractive site, as it is approximately twelve miles south of Wheeling, West Virginia, which was the state capital at the time.

 The state built a temporary wooden prison nearby that summer.
 This gave prison officials time to assess what prison design should be used.
-They had chosen a modified version of the design of Northern Illinois Penitentiary at Joliet.
+They had chosen a modified version of the design of Northern Illinois Penitentiary at Joliet, Illinois.
 Its Gothic Revival architecture "exhibit[ed], as much as possible, great strength and convey[ed] to the mind a cheerless blank indicative of the misery which awaits the unhappy being who enters within its walls."

 The first building constructed on the site was the North Wagon Gate.
 It was made with hand-cut sandstone, which was quarried from a local site.
 The state used prison labor during the construction process, and work continued on this first phase until 1876.
-When completed, the total cost was of $363,061.
+When completed, the total cost of the building was $363,061.
 In addition to the North Wagon Gate, there was now north and south cellblock areas (both measuring 300 ft. by 52 ft.).
-South Hall had 224 cells (7 ft. by 4 ft.), and North Hall had a kitchen, dining area, hospital, and chapel.
-A 4-story tower connecting the two was the administration building (measuring 75 ft. by 75 ft.).
+South Hall had 224 cells (7 ft. by 4 ft.), and North Hall had a kitchen, dining area, hospital, and chapel, a four-story tower connecting the two was the administration building (measuring 75 ft. by 75 ft.).
 It included space for female inmates and personal living quarters for the warden and his family.
-The facility officially opened in this year, and it had a prison population of 251 male inmates, including some who had helped construct the prison where they were incarcerated.
+The facility officially opened in 1876, and it had a prison population of 251 male inmates, including some who had helped construct the prison where they were incarcerated.
 After this phase, work began on prison workshops and other secondary facilities.